isprojects/mstform/README.md

 When you access a repeating form, the node passed into the derived function is the sub-node that the repeating form represents, so the derived value is determined within that context.

+Note that derived calculations only take place if you actually access the field to use it in a form; it doesn't work for fields that are never used.